 As you can see, the design does not look like it’s perfectly centered on the cover of the book.
 And the spine is blank, which is not gonna be helpful to anyone who has this book stacked on a shelf.

 So let’s use my template to fix it!

-There are three folders in the template.
-The first has the labels of what the different areas are.
-The second contains the coloured areas, at a light opacity so you can see your artwork underneath it.
-The third folder is where you will put your artwork.
+There are three folders in the document.
+The first folder contains the text labels, the second contains the coloured areas, and the third is where you will place your art.